 Fahad Tahir, FACHE is President and Chief Executive Officer of Saint Thomas Midtown and West Hospitals, which are part of Saint Thomas Health in Ascension’s Tennessee market.
-In addition to leading both hospitals, Fahad’s responsibilities include partnering with payors, physicians/clinicians and stakeholders to progress the integrated deliver system’s managed care and value-based care strategies.
-Fahad’s leadership philosophy is to build a culture of trust to enhance clinical innovation and growth.
+In addition to leading both hospitals, Fahad’s responsibilities include partnering with payors, physicians/clinicians and stakeholders to progress the integrated delivery system’s managed care and value-based care strategies.
+Fahad’s leadership philosophy is to build a culture of trust to enhance innovation and growth.

 Fahad earned his MBA from Loyola University Chicago and his bachelor’s degree in Finance from the University of Wisconsin-Milwaukee.
 Fahad is a Fellow in the American College of Healthcare Executives, as well as a Fellow of Washington DC's Health Care Advisory Board.
 He is a member of Medical Group Management Association and a member of the American Public Health Association.